 Herbs and spices have been used as cures for health issues in cultures around the world since ancient times.
 The most wonderful thing about them is that unlike pharmaceutical prescriptions, there are no harmful side effects imposed on your body without your consent.

-Over this past year, these are the herbs and spices I’ve used on a regular basis.
-I recommend those that I’ve used myself and a few additional tidbits of information that I’ve gleaned from other sources.
+Over these past few years, these are the herbs and spices I’ve used on a regular basis.
+I recommend those that I’ve used myself and speak from my own experience.
+However, I also include a few additional tidbits of information that I’ve gleaned from other sources.

 Peppermint helps the respiratory system which includes coughs, colds, asthma, allergies, and tuberculosis.

 Mint contains useful flavonoids and phenolic acids, which are known to boost health and help numerous ailments.
 Inhaling the peppermint aroma may increase memory and relieve stress.

 Peppermint is in the same family of herbs with Rosemary and Sage which also contain flavonoids and phenolic acids.*

 As an essential oil, peppermint can be used as a topical pain reliever, for skin or hair care, freshen breath, and in toothpaste.
 It can also be used aromatically in a diffuser for a pleasant, relaxing scent in your room before going to bed.